 He was preceded in death by his parents, Mr. and Mrs. O.T.
-Smith Sr., of Knoxville, Tenn., and George and Loy Hixson, of Chattanooga.
-Kyle graduated from the University of Tennessee at Knoxville with a bachelor of science in education, master's degree in education from the University of Tennessee at Chattanooga and a specialist degree in administration from the University of Georgia.
+Smith Sr., of Knoxville, Tenn., and George and Loy Hixson of Chattanooga.
+Kyle graduated from University of Tennessee at Knoxville, with a bachelor of science in education, master's degree in education from University of Tennessee at Chattanooga and a specialist degree in administration from the University of Georgia.

 Kyle moved to Chattanooga in 1963 to teach at Henry L. Barger Elementary, where he met his wife.
-They moved to Dalton in 1967, where he was employed with Dalton Public Schools.
+They moved to Dalton in 1967 where he was employed with Dalton Public Schools.
 Kyle served as principal of Crown School and City Park School.
-He later was employed by the Whitfield County school system as principal of Valley Point Middle School and as director of finances.
+He later was employed by Whitfield County School system as principal of Valley Point Middle School and as director of finances.
 He worked for Catoosa County Schools as director of facilities, attendance and student affairs.

 In lieu of flowers, donations may be made to Grace Presbyterian Church, which will be applied to the Mercy Fund, or Pregnant Dog Rescue, 138 Covington Road, Griffin, GA 30223, where Gaynell and Amy are active fosters.

 Words of comfort may be sent to the family at www.lovefuneralhomega.com.